-Like all other environmental challenges, in order to effectively tackle the problem of marine litter, there is the need for a concerted approach to encourage coresponsibility through a joint dialogue between the many players.
+In order to tackle the problem of marine litter effectively, there is the need for a concerted approach to encourage co-responsibility through a joint dialogue between the many players.

-We outline some insights gained from fostering interdisciplinary collaboration and communication with multiple sectors within the MARLISCO project, and in particular, during the national fora (debates) conducted in 12 European countries.19 A diverse group of stakeholders attended each national forum and acted as representatives of their sector, including industry; users of coastal and marine waters; waste management and recycling; Regional Sea Commissions and EU representatives; local municipalities; citizens' groups; environmental NGOs; and social and natural scientists.
+We outline some insights gained from fostering interdisciplinary collaboration and communication with multiple sectors within the MARLISCO project, and in particular, during the national fora (debates) conducted in 12 European countries.
+A diverse group of stakeholders attended each national forum and acted as representatives of their sector, including industry; users of coastal and marine waters; waste management and recycling; Regional Sea Commissions and EU representatives; local municipalities; citizens' groups; environmental NGOs; and social and natural scientists.